 Mentioned below are the due dates for Section 139 of Income Tax Act 1961:

-ITR Form 7 is released by the Income Tax Department.
-It is related to Section 139 of Income Tax Act, 1961 as it is applicable to all the individuals, institutions and entities that are required to file ITR under Sections Sections 139(4a), 139(4b), 139(4c) and 139(4d).
-ITR Form 7 can be filed in any of the following manners with the IT department:
+ITR Form 7 is released by the IT Department.
+It is related to Section 139 of Income Tax Act, 1961 as it is applicable to all the institutions, individuals and entities that are required to file ITR under Sections Sections 139(4a), 139(4b), 139(4c) and 139(4d).
+ITR Form 7 can be filed in any of the following manners with the Income Tax department: